 U.S. Student Loans

-Students who are citizens or permanent residents of the US may apply for Stafford and PLUS loans through the William D. Ford Federal Direct Loan Program.
-This program includes Stafford and PLUS (parent and Graduate) loans only.
+Students who are citizens or permanent residents of the US may apply for Direct Loans and PLUS Loans through the William D. Ford Federal Direct Loan Program.
+This program includes Direct (subsidized and unsubsidized) and PLUS (parent) loans only.
 Students attending foreign schools are not eligible for grants from the US government.
 Students must be registered in a degree program.
 Students in online or correspondence programs are not eligible.

 The loan calculation includes information from your FAFSA, information about other financial aid you are receiving and the cost of attendance (tuition and living expenses), which is set by the school.
 The loan calculation determines whether the base amount of the loan is subsidized or unsubsidized.
-The remainder of the Stafford loan is always unsubsidized.
-If a parent is denied a PLUS loan, an additional unsubsidized amount may be borrowed.
+The remainder of the Direct Loan is always unsubsidized.
+If a parent is denied a PLUS Loan, an additional unsubsidized amount may be borrowed.

 Annual loan limits for dependent undergraduates